This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Cardiopulmonary resuscitation (CPR):

 Call 911 immediately, or send someone to call for help.
 Call 911 before you start CPR.
 Stay on the telephone with the 911 operator until he tells you to hang up.
 Begin CPR if your baby is not breathing or is gasping.
-Continue CPR until he responds or caregivers arrive.
+Continue CPR until he responds or healthcare providers arrive.
 Remember that CPR on a baby is different from an adult.
-Ask your PHP for more information on CPR for babies.
+Ask your healthcare provider for more information on CPR for babies.

 A dietitian may talk to you about your baby's feeding and nutrition.
 A dietitian can help you increase the amount of calories your baby gets.
 During feeding, hold your baby so his head is higher than his stomach.
 Your baby may become tired easily when feeding.
 If needed, stop the feeding to allow him to take breaths between sucks on the bottle or breast.
 Always check for signs of fatigue and any skin color changes.